nrako/librarian-ec2/README.markdown

 # Librarian-EC2

-Transpose Librarian based Vagrant provisioning to EC2 with Chef-solo.

-This repository shows how to use the same `chef-solo`-based provisioning scheme for Vagrant virtual machines and Amazon's EC2.
-This tool rely on [Librarian](https://github.com/applicationsonline/librarian) and the Cheffile to fetch the recipes on your host and on your EC2 Instance.
+Shell scipts to provsion an EC2 instance from an existing Vagrantfile ([Vagrant](http://vagrantup.com)) and Cheffile ([Librarian](https://github.com/applicationsonline/librarian)) config files.

+This project is inspired by [vagrant-ec2](https://github.com/lynaghk/vagrant-ec2/) (and [vagrant-ec2-r](https://github.com/wch/vagrant-ec2-r)) but works with coobooks with dependencies by relying on [Librarian](https://github.com/applicationsonline/librarian).

 It's a good KISS solution for provisionning and to prevent dependencies, or versions problems accross your cookbooks between your production and your development environment.

 These scripts have been tested only on Mac OS X 10.7 but should works on many unix based system, and if not, the script is simple fix it and make a pull request ;)